Tigers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Maton and the Detroit Tigers hit the field on Tuesday at Comerica Park against Joey Lucchesi, who is projected to start for the New York Mets.
-First pitch is at 6:40 PM ET for the first game of a three-game series.
+The New York Mets versus Detroit Tigers game on Thursday at 1:10 PM ET will showcase a pair of hot hitters in Jeff McNeil and Javier Baez.

-The Mets are favored in this one, at -150, while the underdog Tigers have +125 odds to win.
-The total is 8.5 runs for this contest (with -115 odds on the over and -105 odds to go under).
+Oddsmakers list the Mets as -185 moneyline favorites, while giving the underdog Tigers +150 moneyline odds to win.
+The total is 7.5 runs for this game (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.